LorisDcx/EmailShield/README.md

 Use a `Procfile` (already included) so Railpack runs `uvicorn app.main:app --host 0.0.0.0 --port ${PORT}` by default.

+## Database schema

+After the Railway variables are configured, apply the schema contained in pi/db/schema.sql to provision the required tables.

+Using Railway CLI:

+`ash
+railway run --service api -- psql < api/db/schema.sql
+`

+Or from the Postgres service page, open the SQL console and paste the contents.
+The schema creates:

+- ccounts (1 row per Clerk user)
+- pi_keys (hashed secrets + metadata)
+- usage_daily (per-day counters for ok/suspect/disposable verdicts)

 ## Blocklist refresh

 Run `python scripts/refresh_blocklist.py` to update `blocklist.txt` from the open-source disposable domain list.
 Integrate this script into a daily cron job or GitHub Action to keep the blocklist fresh.